mattcollins/spaceship-mcp/README.md

 An MCP (Model Context Protocol) server for the Spaceship API, providing tools to manage DNS records.

+## ⚠️ Security Warning

+**Use with extreme caution!** This MCP server gives AI agents direct control over your DNS records.
+This can be dangerous because:

+- **Domain takeover risk**: Incorrect DNS changes could redirect your domain to malicious sites
+- **Service disruption**: Wrong DNS records can make your websites and services inaccessible
+- **Permanent consequences**: Some DNS changes can have lasting effects on your domain's reputation
+- **Unintended modifications**: AI agents may make DNS changes you didn't expect or want

+**Recommendations:**
+- Only use this server with domains you can afford to lose or break temporarily
+- Test thoroughly with non-critical domains first
+- Always review AI-suggested DNS changes before confirming them
+- Keep backups of your current DNS configuration
+- Monitor your domains closely when using this server
+- Consider using API keys with limited permissions when possible

 ## Features

 - **List DNS Records**: Retrieve all DNS records for a domain